Premarital and Cohabitation Agreement

 For the unwary, the advent of Google, Findlaw, and other internet tools, make the process of drafting a premarital agreement seem as easy as printing out a few free forms and signing on the appropriate dotted lines.
 But, there are dangers lurking for future newlyweds.

 The insidious reality for all is that no one can foresee the disasters that may occur because an agreement was improperly drafted or the parties had no idea of what they were doing.
 Problems only become evident years later when the couple divorces, or one spouse dies, and the courts are called upon to enforce the agreement.
 Surprise at that stage is almost always bad news.
 As Newsweek contributing editor Jane Bryant Quinn once noted in a column, “doing a prenup isn’t for sissies.”
-The Law Office of David J. Brown has the experience necessary to help avoid those pitfalls.
+The Law Office of David J. Brown, LC, has the experience necessary to help avoid those pitfalls.

 A premarital agreement allows a couple to take control of property in situations where the government will otherwise decide.
 State laws will govern division of marital assets in divorce, just as they will govern in the event a spouse dies without a will.
 While premarital agreements are often thought of as tools for the wealthy, arguably they are valuable for all couples contemplating marriage.